awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-getting-started.md

 1. Optional: Add a connection to an external data source, such as an external Amazon S3 bucket, Amazon Redshift, or Snowflake\.
 For more information about importing data, see [Use Snowflake with Amazon SageMaker Canvas](canvas-connecting-external.md#canvas-using-snowflake)\.

 1. Select one or more files from your Amazon S3 bucket or your local folder\.
-Your must meet the following requirements:
+Your data must meet the following requirements:
    + Your file can't exceed 5 GB\.
    + Currently, your file must be in \.csv format\.
-Its values must be comma delimited\.
+Its values must be comma delimited and must not have newline characters except when denoting a new row\.
+   + Your data can't have more than 1000 columns\.

 1. Optional: To preview the datasets that you've uploaded and to review the headers, navigate to the section following the datasets that you're uploading\.